ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab00.md

 ## Step 10: Done!

 <p>You can continue to make submissions on submit.cs until your submission receives a score of 100/100.
 If you have a perfect score and  have also successfully uploaded your code and picture to your github repo, you are done with this assignment.
+We will be grading the git part of this assignment manually on github.
 Congratulations on completing your first C++ program!</p>

 <p>If you are in the Phelps lab or in CSIL, <b>make sure to log out of the machine before you leave</b>.
 Also, make sure to close all open programs before you log out.
 Some programs will not work next time if they are not closed.
 Remember to save all your open files before you close your text editor.</p>